ricardsupenieks/Rick-and-Morty-Characters/README.md

 # Rick and Morty Character site

 ## Desciption
-Small project aimed at learning more VueJS and improve styling skills.
+Small project aimed at learning more VueJS and improving my styling skills.